werf/trdl/docs/_includes/reference/vault_plugin/configure/pgp_signing_key.md

-Configure server PGP signing keys.
+Configure a PGP key for signing release artifacts.

-## Get public part of PGP signing key
+## Get the public part of the current PGP signing key

 | Method | Path |